moravianlibrary/Rozcestnik-studovna/private/jakTisknout.en.md

     ![](/images/help/jakTisknout/step2.png)

 3. Click on “Print”.
 A PDF document is created.

     ![](/images/help/jakTisknout/step3.png)

 4. Choose page size A4 or A3 in the print settings.
-Svoji volbu potvrďte tlačítkem Ok.
+Then press OK.

     ![](/images/help/jakTisknout/step4.png)